v-exec/Constellation/README.md

 	opacityFalloff = true;

 	//amount of opacity falloff (the higher the number, the less opaque things will be when further from the mouse)
-	//should be bigger or equal to 2x mouseFalloff, otherwise it yelds opacity value out of 0-1 range falloffAmount = mouseFalloff * 2;
+	//should be bigger or equal to 2x mouseFalloff, otherwise it yields an opacity value out of 0-1 range falloffAmount = mouseFalloff * 2;

 	//-------------COLORS-------------//